fmaussion/salem/docs/gis.rst

 .. _pyproj: https://jswhit.github.io/pyproj/

+.. [#] Most datasets nowadays are defined in the WGS 84 datum, therefore the
-.. [#] in pyproj, the two concepts are often interchangeable:
+       concepts of datum and projection are often interchangeable:
-       (lon, lat) coordinates are equivalent to cartesian (lon, lat) coordinates in the plate carree projection.
+       (lon, lat) coordinates are equivalent to cartesian (x, y) coordinates in the plate carree projection.

 Grids
 -----